iu2019/sprint_10/README.md

 some@mail.ya.ru - subdomains allowed
 review.test@yandex.ru - dots in name are allowed since ver 0.0.2
 ```
-Please note: no country domain allowed other than .ru, as per the assignement
+Please note: no country domain allowed other than .ru, as per the assignment
-Please also note: no name division with '.' is allowed, again, as per assignement
+Please also note: no name division with '.' is allowed, again, as per assignment

 ver 0.0.2
 Now allowing dot in the user name, not just the domain

+ver 0.0.3
+Corrected bug preventing the name to have just one symbol.
+Now truly allowed.
+Please note the first name symbol
+must be a latin letter, the following ones can be as well digits, hyphen or underline.
+Leading or trailing
+spaces not allowed.

 ## Phone
 ```